hieplq/hieplq.github.io/docs/my-space/eclipse/mavenProjectIssue.md

 ### Redo Lifecycle Mapping Issue

-to redo issue open "org.adempiere.ui.zk/pom.xml" change ${revision} to 12.0.0-SNAPSHOT and get same issue
+to redo issue open "org.adempiere.ui.zk/pom.xml" change $`{revision}` to 12.0.0-SNAPSHOT and get same issue

 ![1745611004992](image/mavenProjectIssue/1745611004992.png)

-effect pom on both case use ${revision} and 12.0.0-SNAPSHOT is identify
+effect pom on both case use $`{revision}` and 12.0.0-SNAPSHOT is identify

 but life cycle mapping is difference